Margaret Heffernan

 Margaret Heffernan (born 16 June 1955) is an entrepreneur, CEO, writer and keynote speaker.
-She is currently a professor of Practice at the University of Bath School of Management in the UK and, in 2021, was inaugurated into the Thinkers50 Hall of Fame for her lasting contribution to Management Thinking.
+She is a professor of practice at the University of Bath School of Management in the UK and, in 2021, was inaugurated into the Thinkers50 Hall of Fame for her lasting contribution to Management Thinking.

-Heffernan is the former chief executive officer of five businesses and is the writer of seven books that explore the areas of business, leadership, decision making and creativity.
+Heffernan is the former chief executive officer of five businesses and the writer of seven books that explore the areas of business, leadership, decision making and creativity.
 She teaches entrepreneurship, mentors executives as part of a leadership development company, and makes presentations for corporations, associations, and universities.

 While Heffernan's first two books focused on female leadership and entrepreneurship and how they impact women in the workplace, her overarching theme is recognizing and releasing the capacity that often lies buried inside organizations, under-valued and under-rewarded because it is unconventional.

 Early life

-Heffernan was born in the US state of Texas.
-At some point, her family moved to the Netherlands where she lived for the majority of her childhood.
-Heffernan and her family later moved to the United Kingdom.
+Heffernan was born in Texas, US.
+At some point, her family moved to the Netherlands where she spent the majority of her childhood.
+They later moved to the United Kingdom.
 She attended Cambridge University and received a Master of Arts degree.